RuanCosta-Jitterbit/webappsnap/README.md

             > There are examples in some configuration files showing the use of this feature.
 For obvious reasons, the actual files are not in this repository.
 (This repository's `.gitignore` file contains patterns `.login*` and `.password*`.
 If you create your own login and password files, use the same filename form, or otherwise ensure they are not accidentally added to GitHub.)

+        -   `container`: If using the `--full` option, you must specify the element that contains the full scrollable content.

     -   `pages`: This defines what to do with your app and what to snap.
 It is a single node consisting of an array of pages.
 Pages are identified by their `uid`, the last part of the URL.
 Snaps happen in the order listed in this node.

         -   `skip`: `true` or `false` (Optional) Set to `true` to skip this page.